Camera and Robot Calibration#

 Insufficient calibration quality

-2. Check that the camera is parallel to the FlexiBowl plane and perfectly horizontal
+2. Check that the camera is parallel to the plane of the FlexiBowl® (it must be perfectly horizontal)

-3. Make sure the camera is stable, no vibrations during acquisition
+3. Make sure the camera is stable (no vibrations while capturing)

-4. Verify that the lens is fully screwed in
+4. Check that the lens is screwed in all the way

-If the problem persists, there may be a mechanical installation issue.
-Review Mechanical Installation.
+If the problem persists, there may be a mechanical problem in the assembly.
+Consult Mechanical Installation for review.